-Welcome to The Benton House, the gem in the heart of historic Irvington!
+The gem in the heart of historic Irvington!

 Built in 1873, on a beautifully wooded lot, The Benton House is a charming example of the Second Empire style of architecture.
 For twenty years, it was the home of Allen R. Benton, twice president of Butler University in Irvington.